Beta This is a new service - provide feedback to help us improve it.

 Most occupations engage minimally in green tasks, typically between 0%–1% of overall time spent within the role.

-Occupations with a higher average proportion of green skills, exceeding the typical range of 0%–3%, are uncommon; for example, even adverts for environmental consultants ask for at most 22% green skills.
+Occupations with a higher average proportion of green skills, exceeding the typical range of 0%–3%, are uncommon; for example, even adverts for environmental consultants ask for at most 21% green skills.

-The majority of occupations are in industries that generate on average between 0.1–0.3 GHG emissions relative to economic output, but there are some occupations, such as airport managers (2.92) or importers and exporters (2.46), that have very high emission intensities.
+The majority of occupations are in industries that generate on average between 0.1–0.3 GHG emissions relative to economic output, but there are some occupations, such as airport managers (2.3) or importers and exporters (2.48), that have very high emission intensities.

-As the average GHG emissions increase for an occupation, there's no consistent increase in green skills or time spent on green tasks, indicated by varying colours mostly trending towards brown.
+As the average GHG emissions increase for an occupation, there's no consistent increase in green skills or time spent on green tasks, indicated by varying colours mostly trending towards red.
 High green skill occupations (as you move up the vertical axis) are rare and display varied emissions levels, but generally involve more green tasks, highlighted by greener colours.
 However, these occupations, such as energy managers and ecologists, are exceptions rather than the rule.

 The graph suggests that there is not a straightforward relationship between an occupation's green skills and its environmental impact as measured by average GHG emissions per economic output.

-Each point in this chart represents an industry.
 The chart illustrates the nuanced link between industries' environmental initiatives and their GHG emissions.

 Industries in the bottom left, with lower green skills and time spent on them, typically emit less GHG.
 Examples of these industries include social workers, barristers and bookkeepers.
-More time spent on green tasks (moving right) paradoxically correlates with higher emissions, as shown by the colour change from green to brown.
+More time spent on green tasks (moving right) paradoxically correlates with higher emissions, as shown by the colour change from green to red.
 This area of the chart is where many manufacturing industry occupations can be found.

 There's no clear correlation between the level of green skills (vertical axis) and GHG emissions.